croquet/microverse/docs/Card.md

 This method adds a "listener" to be invoked when an event occurs on the card.
 When `listener` is a function, it has to have a form of `this.mthName` where `mthName` is an existing method name of CardActor or the behavior itself.
 When listener is a string, it has to be the name of a method at CardActor or the behavior itself.
 The listener added by this Actor-side `addEventListener()` is invoked when any user in the world causes the corresponding user pointer or key event.

-The pointerTap event is generated when a pointerUp event occurs close in time (< 300ms) and space (< 1 0pixels) to the corresponding pointerDown event.
+The pointerTap event is generated when a pointerUp event occurs close in time (< 300ms) and space (< 10 pixels) to the corresponding pointerDown event.
 Then first the pointerTap event is sent before the pointerUp.

 Calling this method with the same arguments removes the previous listener before adding the new one.
 This semantics ensures that dynamically-modified method will be used.